A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 For Gen X’ers and Boomers, living with less isn’t in our nature.
 We’re accustomed to accumulating stuff.

+Coming of age pre-Internet, we took our cues from TV, magazines, friends, and family.
 Consumerism was drummed into us at every turn: Stuff is what will make you happy and give meaning to your life.

 Without Google to tell us otherwise, we went along with it.

-A Minimalist Guide to Living Your Best Life
+A Minimalist Guide to Simplify Your Life

 You may also be surprised to notice that the advice offered doesn’t focus solely on downsizing your physical belongings.
 All aspects of your life can benefit from a little streamlining.

-I’m talking about everything from your habits and mindset to your finances, lifestyle and diet.
+I’m talking about everything from your habits and mindset to your finances, lifestyle, and diet.
 It’s our version of intentional living.
 Have a read and see what you think.

-As William Morris put it, ““Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
+As William Morris put it, “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”

 Humans (especially those of us born between 1944 and 1980) own a lot of stuff.
 It’s only through eliminating the extraneous that we’re able to view life more clearly.